shariq1989/cookbook/content/recipe/Orange_Chicken.md

 #### What main ingredients are needed for this meal?

-* Chicken: I use chicken thighs since dark meat is naturally more flavorful than white meat.
+* Chicken: I use chicken thighs since dark meat is more flavorful than white meat.
 You can use chicken breast if you prefer.

 * Oranges: I love using fresh ingredients whenever possible, but that is especially true of this dish.
 I love the sweet, citrus flavor real oranges produce in the sauce.
 Pro-Tip: Taste your oranges before squeezing to ensure they are sweet instead of sour.
 You could use store-bought orange juice, but I feel that fresh oranges are the way to go.

 * Rice Wine Vinegar and White Vinegar: Part of cooking well is learning to balance flavors.
-I have zero professional culinary experience, but books like The Food Lab have helped me grow in this area.
+I have zero professional culinary experience, but books like [The Food Lab](https://amzn.to/3ezumr7) have helped me grow in this area.
 The oranges deliver sweetness to the sauce; we counter that with vinegar.
 I am telling you that this sauce wouldn't be the same without the bite vinegar brings with it.
 Some people use only rice wine vinegar.
 I prefer to use a combination of rice wine and white vinegar.

 #### What equipment do I need to make this recipe?